 Step 2: Complete the “Form 5500 Audit Task” on your Guideline dashboard

-Audit packages are typically sent to auditors between March 31 and April 30.
-However, we cannot do this until you complete the task on your dashboard.
+Audit packages are typically available to auditors between March 31 and April 30.
+Please note your auditor will not be able to retrieve the audit packet until you complete the task on your dashboard.
 You will get weekly reminders until your audit task is complete.

 Step 3: Sign the representation letter from your audit firm

-You will need to sign the letter provided by your audit firm in order for the auditor to release the final financials, which are required to file your Form 5500.
+You will need to sign the letter provided by your audit firm in order for the auditor to release the audit report.

 Step 4: Ensure Guideline receives a copy of the audit report

-Once your auditor has completed their work, they will prepare a report that includes financial statements and an auditor opinion.
+Once your auditor has completed their work and the representation letter has been signed, they will prepare a report that includes financial statements and an auditor opinion.
 That report must be attached to the Form 5500 when it’s filed.
 Some auditors will provide us a copy of the audit report directly but some do not.
 Once your audit is complete, please be sure Guideline receives a copy so that we can attach it to the Form 5500.
 Please understand that until Guideline receives the auditor’s report, the Form 5500 can not be filed.

 Guideline will send follow up emails requesting the final financials if we have not received them from your auditor as we approach the extended filing deadline (October 15).
-The Form 5500 cannot be filed without the final financials, and you will be responsible for the late filing penalty if not completed on time.
+The Form 5500 cannot be filed without the audit report, and you will be responsible for the late filing penalty if not completed on time.

 Audit FAQ